Are Online Drawing Courses Worth it? I Chose 5 of The Best For You!

 Of course, he explains it better than I ever could.

-Stephen uses mechanical pencils extensively so check out this post to see the pencils he uses: Best Mechanical Drawing Pencils For Artists
+Stephen uses mechanical pencils extensively so check out this post:: Best Mechanical Drawing Pencils For Artists

 There are 21 lessons in all covering every aspect of drawing the head.